dgoppenheimer/oppenheimer-blog/_posts/2015-11-01-building-a-Jekyll-blog.md

 <p><a class="btn" href="{{"{{ post.url "}}}}">Continue Reading</a></p>
 ```

 The above code places a "Continue Reading" button right below the excerpt.
+I got this code from the post, [Customise HPSTR Jekyll Theme](http://lsfalimis.github.io/customise-hpstr-jekyll-theme/#postpreview), on the [lsfalimis](http://lsfalimis.github.io) blog.
+Also in this post I learned how to escape the liquid tags in code blocks.

 Add `excerpt:` to the YAML front matter for each post and write a unique excerpt for each post.
 Do not use Markdown when writing the excerpt in the front matter.